Fotis Papoulis

 Fotis Papoulis (Φώτης Παπουλής; born 22 January 1985) is a retired professional footballer who last played for Omonia in the Cypriot First Division.
 Born in Greece, he played for the Cyprus national team.

 Club career

 Early career

 Papoulis began his football career with Acharnaikos F.C. in the Gamma Ethniki.

 He made his Super League debut in January 2010 when he signed a professional contract with Panthrakikos.
 He scored three goals in twelve matches in the league.

 In January 2011, he left the club, signing a six-month contract with OFI, helping them return to the Super League after the play-offs.
 The following year, he helped the club avoid relegation.
-It was a very successful season for Papoulis, as he was nominated as an MVP of the week and selected among the top 18 players in the 2011-12 Superleague season.
+It was a very successful season for Papoulis, as he was nominated as an MVP of the week and selected among the top 18 players in the 2011-12 Super League season.

 Apollon Limassol

 In summer 2012, Papoulis joined Cypriot club Apollon Limassol.
 In his first three seasons at the club, he won the Cypriot Cup, and competed in the group stage of the UEFA Europa League twice.
 He was also Apollon's top scorer in every one of these seasons.

 In May 2016, Papoulis scored the first goal of the 2015–16 Cypriot Cup final against Omonia.
 His team won with a final score of 2-1, and lifted the trophy.
 The following season, he captained Apollon in the cup final against APOEL, and helped his team win the competition for the second consecutive season.
 Papoulis also played in the 2017-18 Cup final, however his team lost to AEK Larnaca, and failed to win the competition for the third time in a row.

 On 2 August 2018, Papoulis scored a hat-trick in a home game against Željezničar Sarajevo, winning the match with a score of 3-1.
 This made him the first Greek player to score a hat-trick with a foreign club in a UEFA competition.